portrait

 So, we’ve managed to implement JavaScript addition with correct handling of int overflow, without compromising performance in case the values fit into 32 bits, using specializations.
 But it took us over 100 lines of code to achieve it, and we haven’t even covered the entire semantics of the ‘plus’ operator in JavaScript yet, which allows string concatenation, and even adding arbitrary values (for example, the expression {} + [] is valid in JavaScript).

-In the next article, we’ll see how to use the Truffle DSL to achieve exactly the same result, but with a fraction of the code.
+In the next part of the series, we’ll see how to use the Truffle DSL to achieve exactly the same result, but with a fraction of the code.

 This article is part of a tutorial on GraalVM's Truffle language implementation framework.